cjhudlin/VOXCOMM-intercom/README.md

 * Currently it does not support HFP (Hands Free Profile), therefore mobile calls will not function via bluetooth, but this is also under development

 ## What is the current status of VOXCOMM intercom
 * As of 1.10.2025 it is still under development.
-Majority of the hard work is already done and is mostly functional
+Majority of the hard work is already done
+* Bluetooth audio and VOX MESH is functional - optimisations are needed
-* Circuit board design is now underway and a prototype device is being made
+* Circuit board design is being started
 * Multi device benchmarking is under way

 ## How can I contribute?